SAMeh-ZAGhloul/Livensess_Detection_New/README.md

 - `/api/liveness-detection`: Processes the final verification with all captured frames
 - `/download-model`: Downloads the required facial landmark model
 - `/success`: Success page shown after successful verification
-- `/api/protocol-info`: Returns information about available communication protocols

-## Troubleshooting

-- **Camera access denied**: Make sure to grant camera permissions in your browser
-- **No face detected**: Ensure adequate lighting and that your face is clearly visible
-- **Face orientation not detected correctly**:
-  - Make sure to turn your face clearly to the left or right
-  - Ensure your face is well-lit and clearly visible
-  - Try turning your face more distinctly in the requested direction
-- **Blink not detected**:
-  - Try closing your eyes completely for about half a second
-  - Keep your eyes closed for at least 1-2 seconds
-  - Make sure your eyes are clearly visible and not obscured
-  - Ensure you're in a well-lit environment
-- **HTTPS certificate warning**: This is expected with self-signed certificates; you can safely proceed
-- **Model not found**: Visit the `/download-model` endpoint to download the required model
-- **Memory errors or crashes**: Restart the application; the improved memory management should prevent most issues
-- **Installation issues with dlib**: Refer to [dlib installation guide](http://dlib.net/compile.html) for platform-specific instructions
-- **JSON serialization errors**: Fixed in the latest version with proper type conversion

 ## License
 MIT

 ## Acknowledgements
 This project was inspired by and uses code from the [eKYC project](https://github.com/manhcuong02/eKYC) by manhcuong02, specifically the liveness_detection module.